Master's in Counseling

 A Foundation for Caring

 Walsh University's counseling graduate program, leading to Master of Arts in Counseling and Human Development, is committed to developing conscientious, professionally skilled counselors who are responsive to the needs and individual differences of all people.
 Our students are led by seasoned educators and active practitioners, offering students focused clinical education and experiential training with a case-oriented learning approach.
 A master's degree currently is available in Counseling and Human Development with a Clinical Mental Health Counseling Specialization or School Counseling Specialization.
-In addition, a third specialization, Student Affairs Counseling, will be available in Fall 2014.
+In addition, a third specialization, Student Affairs in Higher Education, will be available in Fall 2014.

 Our core curriculum is designed such that students have the ability to complete counseling master's degree requirements for both tracks with relative ease.
 These tracks have a foundation curriculum in theory, human behavioral research, and practical skills training.